afzaljasani/aj786123.github.io/_posts/2014-10-01-Installing-Google-Analytics-on-a-Jekyll-Site.md

 ![My second helpful screenshot](/assets/GA_trackingcode.png)

 After you find your tracking code, you need to navigate inside your folers to the _includes folder.
 In this folder you should open up the head.html file.
-Inside the head.html file you will want to paste the tracking code in between the </head> tag.
+Inside the head.html file you will want to paste the tracking code in between the head tag.

 ![texteditor](/assets/GA_texteditor.png)